numenorlabs/Appa/Readme.md

     $ git status

-If not, make this project a git repo.
+If not, make this project a git repo with an empty root commit.

     $ git init
+    $ git commit --allow-empty -m 'root commit'

 ## Rvm